ErikOnBike/parse-next-json-value/README.md

 Check the resulting field `index` to see which part was parsed correctly.

+The `parseNextJSONValue` function can be called with an additional parameter `from` to specify from which position the parsing should start.
+This can be useful for repeatedly parsing the next JSON value in a (comma separated) list of JSON values without having to slice the string to be parsed.

+The parser uses a state machine to keep track of the parsing process.
+No regular expressions or calls to `eval` are used to parse the string.

 The JSON specification is followed very strictly.
-This means that for example `"00"` will be parsed for only the first character (and `index` will be `1`) .
+This means that for example `"00"` will be parsed for only the first character (result is `{ value: 0, index: 1 }`) .
 The second zero is not parsed, since the JSON specification does not allow two consequtive zero's at the start of a number.

 Also Unicode surrogates are checked for correctness.
 This means that if a low surrogate character is found,